fourtysevencode/pretty-entrar-dashboard/README.md

 # Pretty Entrar Assignments Dashboard

 > User-friendly assignments dashboard for all Entrar users!
 Check it out at [assignments.ronakbuilds.tech](https://assignments.ronakbuilds.tech)
+> Note: This is an independent student-made interface enhancement project and is **not affiliated with Entrar**.

 ## The Problem